 - Select Y axis title Range and press the Delete key to remove it.

 - Right click the box chart legend and select Legend: Box Chart Components... to open the Enhanced Box Legend: legendbox dialog.
 Deselect all the components except for Data:

 - Click the OK button.
 The legend will show only the data symbols.
 Double click the legend text to go into in-place edit mode.
 Delete the first row of the legend.
 Select and drag to move the legend object to a better location.

-- To remove the black line around the legend, right click the legend object and choose Properties....
-In the Object Properties dialog, go to Frame tab to set Frame to None.
+- To remove the black line around the legend, click the legend object, and in the popup mini toolbar, click Frame button to remove the frame.